oznogon/gattaibushido-public/rules/03_basic_play.md

 **Pilots:** Against Pilots, it damages them by temporarily lowering their six core Stats.
 Each time a Pilot suffers +Trauma, she must temporarily reduce a Stat rank of her choosing by 1 point.
 A Stat cannot be reduced below Zero (0) ranks.
 Reducing a stat also reduces the balance maximum of its parent Commitment.
 For more info on managing Stat and Commitment loss, see "*Pilots: Commitments & Attributes*" (p.
 XX).

 **Threats:** Against Threats, this trigger directly lowers the enemy's Threat Rating.
-If a Threat's Rating is reduced to Zero (0), it is defeated and removed from play.
+If a Threat's Rating is reduced to Zero (0), it may be defeated and removed from play (see Defeat Conditions, p.
+XX).

 **Both:** Pilot and Threats can spend Buffer tokens to prevent +Trauma that targets or affects them, at a cost of one token per point of damage prevented.